Zirconium dioxide: Niche uses

 The very low thermal conductivity of cubic phase of zirconia also has led to its use as a thermal barrier coating, or TBC, in jet and diesel engines to allow operation at higher temperatures.
 Thermodynamically, the higher the operation temperature of an engine, the greater the possible efficiency.
 Another low-thermal-conductivity use is as a ceramic fiber insulation for crystal growth furnaces, fuel-cell stacks, and infrared heating systems.

 This material is also used in dentistry in the manufacture of subframes for the construction of dental restorations such as crowns and bridges, which are then veneered with a conventional feldspathic porcelain for aesthetic reasons, or of strong, extremely durable dental prostheses constructed entirely from monolithic zirconia, with limited but constantly improving aesthetics.
 Zirconia stabilized with yttria (yttrium oxide), known as yttria-stabilized zirconia, can be used as a strong base material in some full ceramic crown restorations.

 Transformation-toughened zirconia is used to make ceramic knives.
 Because of the hardness, ceramic-edged cutlery stays sharp longer than steel edged products.

 Due to its infusibility and brilliant luminosity when incandescent, it was used as an ingredient of sticks for limelight.
+Zirconia was used as an alternative to limelight in zirconia lights.

 Zirconia has been proposed to electrolyze carbon monoxide and oxygen from the atmosphere of Mars to provide both fuel and oxidizer that could be used as a store of chemical energy for use with surface transportation on Mars.
-Carbon monoxide/oxygen engines have been suggested for early surface transportation use, as both carbon monoxide and oxygen can be straightforwardly produced by zirconia electrolysis without requiring use of any of the Martian water resources to obtain hydrogen, which would be needed for the production of methane or any hydrogen-based fuels.
+Carbon monoxide/oxygen engines have been suggested for early surface transportation use, as both carbon monoxide and oxygen can be straightforwardly produced by zirconia electrolysis without requiring water to obtain hydrogen, needed for the production of methane or hydrogen-based fuels.

-Zirconia is also employed in the deposition of optical coatings; it is a high-index material usable from the near-UV to the mid-IR, due to its low absorption in this spectral region.
+Zirconia is also used in the deposition of optical coatings.
+It is a high-index material usable from the near-UV to the mid-IR, due to its low absorption in this spectral region.
 In such applications, it is typically deposited by PVD.

 In jewelry making, some watch cases are advertised as being "black zirconium oxide".
 In 2015 Omega released a fully ZrO2 watch named "The Dark Side of The Moon" with ceramic case, bezel, pushers, and clasp, advertising it as four times harder than stainless steel and therefore much more resistant to scratches during everyday use.

 In gas tungsten arc welding, tungsten electrodes containing 1% zirconium oxide (zirconia) instead of 2% thorium have good arc starting and current capacity, and are not radioactive.